Arthur Calwell: Leader of the Opposition (1960–1967)

 After this, however, Menzies was able to exploit divisions in the ALP over foreign policy and state aid for Catholic schools to recover his position.
 Calwell opposed the use of Australian troops in Malaya and the establishment of American military communications bases in Australia.
 He also upheld the traditional Labor policy of denying state aid to private schools.

+One of the Yirrkala bark petitions, signed by members of the Yolgnu people of Arnhem Land to protest the advance of bauxite mining on their traditional lands, was addressed to Calwell, which he presented to Parliament on 28 August 1963.
+An earlier one had been presented by Jock Nelson on the 14th.
+These petitions were the first traditional documents prepared by Indigenous Australians recognised by the Australian Parliament, and are the first documentary recognition of Indigenous people in Australian law.
+Parliament appointed a committee to investigate the Yolngus' grievances as a result of the petitions.

-At the 1963 election, Calwell hoped to build on his gains from two years earlier, but was severely damaged by a picture in The Daily Telegraph that showed him and Whitlam outside a Canberra hotel, waiting for word from Labor's Federal Conference as to the policies upon which they should fight the election.
+At the November 1963 election, Calwell hoped to build on his gains from two years earlier, but was severely damaged by a picture in The Daily Telegraph that showed him and Whitlam outside a Canberra hotel, waiting for word from Labor's Federal Conference as to the policies upon which they should fight the election.

 In an accompanying story, Alan Reid of the Telegraph wrote that Labor was ruled by "36 faceless men".
 The Liberals seized on it, issuing a leaflet accusing Calwell of taking direction from "36 unknown men, not elected to Parliament nor responsible to the people."
 At the election, Labor suffered a 10-seat swing.
 Many thought that Calwell should retire, but he was determined to stay and fight.

 Calwell made his strongest stand with his vehement opposition to Australia's military involvement in the Vietnam War and the introduction of conscription to provide troops for the war, publicly saying that "a vote for Menzies was a blood vote".
 Unfortunately for Calwell, the war was initially very popular in Australia and continued to be so after Menzies retired in 1966.
 Menzies' successor, Harold Holt, seized on this and fought the 1966 election on the Vietnam issue.
-Labor suffered a crushing defeat, losing nine seats while the Coalition won the largest majority government in Australian history at the time.
+Labor suffered a major defeat, losing nine seats while the Coalition won the largest majority government in Australian history at the time.

-It was clear by this time that Calwell's awkward, tactless image was no match for that of his charismatic and ambitious young Deputy Leader, the urbane, middle-class, university-educated Whitlam.
-In particular, Whitlam's clear mastery of the media gave him a huge advantage over Calwell, who looked and sounded substantially older than his 70 years.
-Calwell, an old-fashioned stump orator whose career was forged in the days of the raucous public meeting, had always come across badly on television, compared with the smooth, avuncular and rich-voiced Menzies and the suave Holt.
-Calwell was also regarded by 1966 as an aged relic of the Great Depression era.
+It was clear by this time that Calwell's image was struggling to keep up with his Deputy Leader, Whitlam.
+In particular, Whitlam's use of media gave him a notable advantage over Calwell.
+Calwell, an old-fashioned stump orator whose career was forged in the days of the raucous public meeting, had always come across poorly on television, compared with Menzies and Holt.

+By 1966, Calwell was also regarded as a holdover of the Great Depression era.
 He was still campaigning about socialism and nationalisation, and continued to defend the White Australia policy.
 Calwell resigned as Labor leader two months after the election, in January 1967; Whitlam succeeded him.